Renesas-SST/rz-utils/universal-scripts/host/tools/bootloader_flasher/README.md

 ## Getting help

-Run the following comamnd to know how to use the script
+Run the following command to know how to use the script

 - Windows: